-Nous' core team have knowledge and lived experience of EDI matters and are skill in trauma-informed consultations.
-An Expert Advisory Panel supported the core and advised on the conceptual approach and findings.
+Nous' core team have knowledge and lived experience of EDI matters and are skilled in trauma-informed consultations.
+An Expert Advisory Panel supported the core who advised on the conceptual approach and findings.
 The Expert Advisory Panel also provided additional support with stakeholder engagement and play a crucial role in testing recommendations.

 The core project team have driven the research and analysis for this review including the development of this report.
-The team structure is set out to the right.
+The team structure is set out in Figure 4.